renvrant/formcontrol-freaks/chapter.md

     our data will live in this store, and when we're testing,
     we can inject a mock object here to give us more insight.

-FIXME: @danielfigueira write a paragraph here about ngForm and how we avoid an infinite loop

 > The `formSubs` instance variable is the odd one out in this class.
 > Its job is to store the observer/observable subscription